andycranston/ulfilters/README.md

 ### linesbefore

 Read lines from stdin and output them unless the line contains a specified string.
-When/if the line with that specified string is read in then stop.
+When/if the line with that specified string is read then stop.

 ### unfind